lexx888/metalancer/README.md

 ## Compiling and deploying contracts

-All conracts are located in `contracts-hardhat` directory:
+All contracts are located in `contracts-hardhat` directory:

 ```shell
 cd metalancer/contracts-hardhat